b3nj5m1n/kommentary/README.md

 ## Configuration

-The config module provides a convenience function called `configure_language` which helps in configuring a language.
+The config module provides a convenience function called `configure_language` which makes it easy to configure a language.

 ### Configure unsupported language